Side-bells Penstemon

 - Is Side-bells Penstemon good for the Colorado Front Range?

-- Yes.
-Side-bells Penstemon is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Side-bells Penstemon is a well-suited perennial for Colorado's Front Range.

 - How big does Side-bells Penstemon get?